yoon570/yoonl_repo/lztest/README.md

 (with a single bit overhead).
 This is preferable to the default behavior, where the algorithm is applied universally.
 In certain cases within the context of memory compression (compressing values directly from memory dumps), especially when done at the 256B granularity after another compression algorithm, the application of LZ4 can be detrimental to compression ratio, increasing the size of the original input, which is not intended.
+This was created to perform measurements on the HEAP lab's benchmark suite and on top of other compression algorithms to see if we could get any benefit.